 e.g. We use the crematorium at Peaceways, a local business run by two dedicated and caring individuals Jeff and Sara.
 The location is surrounded by songbird filled woodlands and rose gardens tended by volunteers.
 Peaceways is always open for you to wander through the landscape and think of your beloved pets.

-Recycling goes beyond cardboard and glass, we recycle tablet packets (we take your back too), we use syringes made from recycled plastic, more info to come.
+Recycling goes beyond cardboard and glass, we recycle tablet packets (we take your back too), we use syringes made from recycled plastic.

 We are a progressive and ethical veterinary practice caring for the pets and wildlife of the area.

-e.g. in years gone by vets used to vaccinate all pets every year with everything (distemper, hepatitis, parvovirus “DHP” and leptospirosis).
+e.g. in years gone by vets used to vaccinate all pets every year with 'everything' (distemper, hepatitis, parvovirus “DHP” and leptospirosis).
 Evidence has since shown that the DHP part, lasts 3 years and only needs be given that frequently.
 Preventatives for parasites can be considered in a similar way, targeting what is needed and when, for a more bespoke annual scheme.
-We will discuss this at your annual health check and if on the Proactive Health Plan (Preventative Health Plan) review it at your 6 months health check.
-This approach moves beyond the one-size-fits-all model, acknowledging that individual situations may require a different approach to provide the best outcomes.
+We will discuss this at your annual health check, and if on the Proactive Health Plan review it at your 6 month health check.
+This approach moves beyond the one-size-fits-all model, acknowledging that individual situations may require a different approach to provide the best outcome.

 At BVC we have invested substantially in the things that affect our patients as our priority.